Isaac Aboab I

-Rabbi Isaac ben Abraham Aboab (רבי יצחק בן אברהם אבוהב; 1300) also known by his magnum opus, Menorat ha-Maor (מנורת המאור), was an early 14th century Spanish Talmudic scholar and Kabbalist.
+Rabbi Isaac ben Abraham Aboab (רבי יצחק בן אברהם אבוהב; 1300), commonly known in connection with his magnum opus Menorat ha-Maor (מנורת המאור; "Candlestick of Light"), was a Spanish Talmudic scholar, Kabbalist, and Jewish rabbinic writer.
+He belonged to a prominent Sephardic family that produced several distinguished scholars.
 He is known for his intellectual approach to rabbinic literature, which he juxtaposed with contemporary Spanish Kabbalah.

+Aboab's principal work, Menorat ha-Maor, became widely popular and was composed "for the ignorant and the learned, the foolish and the wise, the young and the old, for men and for women".
+Taking the seven-branched candlestick as its organizing image, Aboab employed traditional aggadic material to illustrate seven themes: guarding against evil feelings; guarding against evil speech; observing mitzvot; studying the Torah; repentance; cultivating shālōm; and humility.
+He drew upon a wide range of aggadic sources and quoted passages from numerous works that are now lost.

 Biography

 Probably born in Aragon, his father Rav Abraham Aboab, had a close relationship with the Crown of Aragon, being gifted land and a heraldic achievement by James I of Aragon in 1263.
 In his early years Rabbi Isaac worked as a merchant, later moving to Toledo, Castile around 1300.
 In Toledo, he headed his own yeshiva, and amongst his pupils was Jacob Berab.
 He mostly taught Jewish ethics, later serving in the rabbinate in Toledo.
 Towards the end of his life, he devoted much of his time to literary work and to preaching, as he found that great Talmudic scholars and important seats of learning of his time to be antiquated.
 In his time, the Jews for whom he wrote still understood and spoke Arabic and he belonged to a period of intellectual decline when men took naturally to eclecticism.
 He combined extensive rabbinical knowledge with philosophical erudition, and was fond of mystic interpretation of the Mosaic laws and ceremonies.
 He often quoted Aristotle and Plato, though only from secondary sources, and endeavored to illustrate passages from the Talmud and the midrashic literature, with which he was especially familiar.
 He is sometimes confused with his great-great-grandson Isaac Aboab II, who was a bible commentator in Castile in the late 15th century.